gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/daemons.rst

 created and when the context ends.

 This particular context manager registers a hook for custom control sequences.
-Terminal emulators work by processing out-of-band messages called control sequences to perform actions such as moving the cursor, clearing the screen, or changing the current text color.
+Terminal emulators work by processing in-band signaling messages called control sequences to perform actions such as moving the cursor, clearing the screen, or changing the current text color.
 Custom control sequences allow you to define your own actions to perform when a control sequence you define is received.